Ivan VI, Emperor of All Russia

 Silhouettes of Ivan’s siblings, done after their release from imprisonment; Credit – Wikipedia

 Ivan was the oldest of the five children of Elisabeth of Mecklenburg-Schwerin and Anton Ulrich of Brunswick-Lüneburg.
 Elisabeth was the daughter of Ekaterina Ivanovna of Russia and Karl Leopold, Duke of Mecklenburg-Schwerin.
 Ekaterina Ivanovna was the eldest of the three surviving daughters of the five daughters of Ivan V, Tsar of All Russia and Praskovia Feodorovna Saltykova.
-Ekaterina’s father Ivan V was co-ruler of Russia with his younger half-brother Peter I (the Great) until Ivan’s death in 1696.
-However, Ivan V had serious physical and mental disabilities which may have been caused by Down’s Syndrome or a consequence of a disease and was unable to participate in ruling Russia so Peter ruled alone.
+Ekaterina’s father Ivan V was co-ruler of Russia with his younger half-brother Peter I (the Great) until Ivan V died in 1696.
+However, Ivan V had serious physical and mental disabilities, possibly caused by Down’s Syndrome or a consequence of a disease.
+He was unable to participate in ruling Russia so Peter ruled alone.
 Upon Ivan’s death, there was no question about the succession because all his children were daughters.
 Peter I (the Great) became the sole Tsar of All Russia and in 1721, Emperor of All Russia.

 When Ekaterina’s uncle Peter the Great died in 1725, Peter’s second wife succeeded to the throne as Catherine I, Empress of All Russia.
 However, she died two years later and was succeeded by Peter the Great’s 11-year-old grandson, the only remaining male Romanov, as Peter II, Emperor of All Russia.
 In 1730, 14-year-old Peter II died of smallpox.
 With Peter II’s death, the direct male line of the Romanov dynasty ended.
 He had left no descendants and had not named an heir.

 There were five possible candidates for the throne, four adult females and one two-year-old male: the three surviving daughters of Peter the Great’s half-brother Ivan V who were all in their 30s: Ekaterina IvanovnaAnna Ivanovna, and Praskovia Ivanovna, and the only surviving child of Peter the Great and Catherine I: 20-year-old Elizabeth Petrovna (the future Elizabeth, Empress of All Russia), and lastly, Peter the Great’s grandson: two-year-old Karl Peter Ulrich of Holstein-Gottorp (the future Peter III, Emperor of All Russia), the only child of Peter’s daughter Anna Petrovna, who died due to childbirth complications, and her husband Karl Friedrich, Duke of Holstein-Gottorp.
-The Supreme Privy Council selected Anna Ivanovna, the daughter of Ivan V, to be the new Empress of All Russia.
+The Supreme Privy Council selected Ivan V’s daughter Anna Ivanovna to be the new Empress of All Russia.

 Ivan’s father, Anton Ulrich of Brunswick-Wolfenbüttel; Credit – Wikipedia